XAU/USD Could Consolidate | Action Forex

-It is likely that yellow metal could gain support from the monthly R1 at 2,056.09 and extend gains against the US Dollar in the short run.
-In this case the rate could target the 2,100.00 level.
+From the one hand, it is likely that yellow metal could gain support from the 55-hour SMA near 1,934.00 and extend gains against the US Dollar in the short run.
+Note that the rate would have to surpass the 200-hour SMA near 1,995.00.

-In the meantime, if the exchange rate fails to exceed the 1,080.00 mark, it is likely that gold could trade sideways against the Greenback within the following trading session.
+On the other hand, it is likely that the exchange rate could remain under pressure of the 100-hour SMA near 1,963.00.
+Thus, it is likely that gold could consolidate against the Greenback.

 - advertisement -